 If you plan to install a simulator in a tower which falls under the Church of England Faculty Jurisdiction Rules, then from 1st April 2020 you will need the Archdeacon’s formal approval for the installation.
 Installation of a simulator comes under List B, which covers minor works which can be undertaken with the Archdeacon’s approval, and does not require the granting of a full faculty.

-The full set of rules runs to 132 pages, but the item covering the installation of a simulator can be found on page 66 under item B2(6) of List B, “installation of an electric silent ringing device for the training of ringers”.
+The schedule of rules (as amended in 2022) runs to 73 pages, but the item covering the installation of a simulator can be found under item B2(6) of List B, “installation of an electric silent ringing device for the training of ringers”.

 List B Application